42-team-lseabra-alebarbo/cub3d/README.md

 ## Instructions
 **Installation**
 * Run `make` on the root folder of the project.
+* For bonus functionalities, run `make bonus` on the root folder of the project.

 **Execution**
-* Run `cub3d` on the root folder of the project after installation.
+* Run `./cub3d` on the root folder of the project after installation.
+* For bonus functionalities, run `./cub3d_bonus` on the root folder of the project after installation.

 The program accepts 1 argument, the path to a configuration file:
 * The file extension must be `.cub`.